 While the movement for citizen development is going strong in the citizen developer vs. professional developer concept, there are various downsides to it as well.

-In citizen developer vs. professional developer, it is important to keep in mind that there are always two sides to a coin and like any other concept, this too has its benefits and its flaws.
+It is important to keep in mind that there are always two sides to a coin, and like any other concept, this also has its benefits and flaws.

-According to IDC, by 2023, more than 500 million applications are going to be developed.
+Microsoft anticipates that the 500 million apps it expects will be created over the next five years, 450 million will be designed on no-code low-code platforms.
 Companies require applications to sustain themselves and their revenue earnings.
-IT cannot fulfill this need alone due to resources being limited. citizen developers can help solve this.
+IT cannot fulfill this need alone due to resources being limited.
+Citizen developers can help solve this.

 The costs will be reduced as the organization will not need to employ professional developers with expertise in building these applications.
 In the question of citizen developers vs. professional developers, citizen developers have been seen to reduce costs over time and add more value to the company.

-There is a shortage of professional developers with in-depth knowledge in the market; this limited pool of developers puts pressure on IT.
-Citizen development creates a wider understanding of technical application building within the staff so as to aid the digital transformation of the business and further its growth and development.
+There is a shortage of professional developers with in-depth knowledge of the market; this limited pool of developers puts pressure on IT.
+Citizen development creates a wider understanding of technical application building within the staff to aid the digital transformation of the business and further its growth and development.

-There is a better internal department and external department collaboration which facilitates an improvement in the agility of the organization.
-This is because it allows the concept of citizen developer vs. professional developer to become citizen developers working with professional developers.
+There is better internal and external department collaboration, which facilitates an improvement in the organization’s agility.
+This is because it allows the concept of citizen developers vs. professional developers to become citizen developers working with professional developers.

 Speed is imperative to the functioning of an organization.
 A company’s fast pace can lead to the success of its operations.